 Things to do in Allston

-MGMT, Hot Chip and Of Montreal all gigged at Great Scott long before all the sold-out tours at theaters and arenas.
-The 240-capacity Allston bar is an unofficial feeder for larger clubs like the Middle East and the Paradise.
+MGMT, Hot Chip, and other big names all gigged at Great Scott long before moving on to sold-out tours in bigger venues.
+The cozy Allston bar is an unofficial feeder for larger clubs like the Middle East and the Paradise.
 The small space has no backstage, which makes this the perfect locale for cornering your favorite singer and cajoling them into grabbing a beer with you.
-The line-up is mostly various shades of rock, peppered with the occasional influences of folk, electronica and country.
+The line-up is mostly various shades of rock, peppered with the occasional influences of folk, electronica, and indie.

 Often playing second banana to the nearby Paradise Rock Club, the BMH actually holds its own when it comes to quality shows from both touring and local acts.
 Dueling bars with a decent selection flank the space, ensuring a drink is never far away.
 Walk past the stage into the mysterious back area for an inexplicable but enjoyable smattering of pool tables.

 The decor is plainspoken, but Deep Ellum’s beer list is superb.
 And so are the cocktails, with bartenders willing and able to mix up any old-fashioned or off-the-wall concoction you can throw at them.
 There’s also an eclectic menu offering everything from chili dogs to veggie lentil stew.

 The music at this tiny, 70-person club skews more toward punk and metal outfits with names like Maggot Brain and Rat Corpse.
 Though it’s a fraction of the size of small-scale venues like Great Scott, O’Brien’s doesn't dial down its sound system, so be sure to pack earplugs.
 PBR is the drink of choice here—ask for a “cocktail” and you'll likely get a stiff booze-and-soda.